bingis-khan/KindaC/README.md

 - `error-handling/` - put files here, when error is stupid or unreadable
 - `ctest/` - testing stuff in C
 - `incorrect/` - files which do not compile / produce incorrect results
+- `future-tests/` - files which I should make tests out of

 ## regressions